In this post I’m going to be looking at whether boots or shoes are best for walking in the UK hills.

 So there I was, looking for cheaper walking boots without a waterproof lining.
 I came across the Inov-8 Roclite 325.
 They were comfortable straight out of the box and I used them on the TGO Challenge across Scotland.

-I thought I’d found my perfect 3 season walking boot, cheap, no sweaty feet and not a single blister.Only to discover the tread was gone in around 400 miles and they were looking fairly tatty sooner than expected.
-Funnily enough, the inside of the boots was still in near perfect condition and they were still perfectly comfortable.
+I thought I’d found my perfect 3-season walking boot: cheap, no sweaty feet and not a single blister….Only to discover the tread was gone after about 400 miles and they were looking fairly tatty sooner than expected.
+Funnily enough, the inside of the boots was still in near-perfect condition and they were still really comfortable.
 So I thought I would just suffer replacing them more often.

-So in answer to my question, Both.
+So in answer to my question: both.

-This way I get the best of both worlds, comfort and speed most of the time, when you need it, then tough boots able to accept crampons and warm enough for winter conditions.
+This way I get the best of both worlds – comfort and speed most of the time, when you need it, then tough boots able to accept crampons and warm enough for winter conditions.